 How a laboring person looks, sounds, and acts can give us some clues about which phase of first stage labor they might be in.

-The first stage of labor, which begins when labor contractions begin and ends when the cervix is fully open, is divided into three phases:
+The first stage of labor, which begins when labor contractions begin and ends when the cervix is fully open or dilated, is divided into two phases:

 It’s possible to assess labor progress by observing the behavior of the person in labor.
 There are some emotional signposts that give us clues about which phase of first stage labor the birthing person is likely in.
 These emotional signposts are also really valuable for you and anyone you’ll have supporting you at home before heading to your birth location to be familiar with.
 These clues can help you make the decision about when to head to your birth location (or have your care provider head to you, if birthing at home).